Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-facilities.md

   When system generates report at the end of week
   Then the Facilities Manager able to see number of visitors on
-       each day of week in the form of a graph according to the catogories like all, patients, visitors, doctors etc.
+       each day of week in the form of a graph according to the categories like all, patients, visitors, doctors etc.

 Scenario: Alert when seating capacity is full